Portrait of a Lackey on Fire: Viewing figures

+Critical response

 Tony Sokol of Den of Geek gave the episode a 4.5 out of 5 stars stating, "The innuendo-laden repartee with his boss, Mr. Burns, includes some of the cleverest writing of the series.
 In earlier seasons, Smithers' personal life barely intruded into the office, unless you had to get past his network firewall to see his introductory screensaver.
 Here he is gifted with the most fashionable accessory, a fully realized episode.
 Highlighted episodes keep Mr. Burns young, Grampa Simpson old, and Gil Gunderson employed.
 Smithers' portrayal has been an evolution, slowly unthreading from the fabric of executive material.
 'Portrait of a Lackey on Fire' is clever, empathic and bittersweet.
 It panders, but in unexpected ways which keep the humor coming regularly, but never uniformly.
 The episode works more as a character study than a joke-fest, but the character is ultimately Springfield, not Smithers, and Springfield is no Milwaukee."

 Marcus Gibson of Bubbleblabber gave the episode a 7.5 out of 10, stating, "The comedy delivered a couple of chuckle-worthy moments to keep this relationship smooth and steady without suffering from tasteless schlock."